wangziqi2013/wangziqi2013.github.io/_posts/2018-04-12-A-Lazy-Snapshot-Algo-with-Eager-Validation.markdown

 version of the data item.
 The upper bound of the valid range is defined as the ct of a later transaction that overwrites the item.
 The overwrite of a data item by a committing transactions updates the upper bound of the previous version and the lower bound of the new version atomically.

+Transaction commits are serialized by a global timestamp counter as in other BOCC algorithms that use the counter.
+As transactions access data items, they intersect their intervals with the valid ranges of data items that they access.
+If the resulting interval is non-empty, then the access is guaranteed to be valid, and requires no extra validation.
+If, however, that after the intersection, the interval becomes empty, then the transaction validates the current read set, and "extends" the upper bound of its interval to the current global time.